NC drivers fight at gas pump as fuel shortage persists, video shows

 The witness who filmed the incident Tuesday at a Marathon gas station in Knightdale told WRAL a woman in a white car first tried to cut the line of vehicles waiting to fuel up.

-When no one would let her in, he says she drove into the side of an SUV waiting in line, the station reports.
+When no one would let her in, he said she drove into the side of an SUV waiting in line, the station reported.

 COLONIAL PIPELINE GAS SHORTAGES WORSEN

-The video, which contains graphic language, later appears to show the woman outside her vehicle and spitting at the driver inside the SUV.
+The video, which contains graphic language, later appears to show the woman outside her vehicle and spitting at the driver of the SUV.
 That man gets out of his car, walks over to the woman and appears to spit back in her face before a brawl ensues.

 There were no immediate reports of arrests.